View Karen Drury's Obituary on scrantontimes.com and share memories

 Karen is survived by her father, James, at home; stepmother, Frances, at home; sister, Colleen, Florida; brothers, James, Oklahoma; Kevin, Florida; and John, Texas.

-Karen loved dancing, attending Kiwanis bingo, and she was an outstanding swimmer winning numerous awards for swimming in during her lifetime.
+Karen loved dancing, attending Kiwanis bingo, and she was an outstanding swimmer winning numerous awards for swimming in the Special Olympics during her lifetime.

 Karen was a "Special" gift from God.
 Interment will be at the Florida National Cemetery, Bushnell, Fla.